 The SYS background power flows across major boundaries within Scotland have increased over the period of the SYS.
 This has resulted in a number of transmission reinforcements being required to achieve the necessary boundary capacities.
-The proposed connection of a significant volume of new transmission contracted generation in the SHETL area, substantially made up of wind farms, is dependant on the completion of transmission reinforcements, including the proposed Beauly/ Denny transmission reinforcement.
-The Beauly/Denny reinforcement is included as part of the SYS background for commissioning by 2011/12.
+The proposed connection of a significant volume of new transmission contracted generation in the SHETL area, substantially made up of wind farms, is dependant on the completion of transmission reinforcement schemes which include the planned Beauly/Denny transmission reinforcement.
+The Beauly/Denny reinforcement is included as part of the SYS background for commissioning by 2012/13.
 However, elements of this reinforcement are currently the subject of a Public Inquiry and, consequently, the final commissioning date may vary, which would impact on the study results presented in GB Transmission System Performance and GB Transmission System Capability and on opportunities.

 A further consequence of the connection of 'contracted' generation in Scotland is that there is insufficient capacity on some boundaries within England, in particular the Upper North - North (Boundary B7), North East and Yorkshire (Boundary 11) and North East, Trent and Yorkshire (Boundary B16) boundaries.
-By 2007/08 these boundaries will be non-compliant for the SYS background.
+These boundaries are currently non-compliant for the SYS background.
 Furthermore, the probabilistic assessment in the previous chapter indicates a rather high likelihood of insufficient capacity for the North - Midlands (Boundary 8).

 These circumstances could lead to significant operational constraints and, depending on location, connection dates may be subject to delays until major system reinforcements are completed.
 The system reinforcements concerned are mainly within Scotland, around the SPTL-NGET boundary and in the North East of England.
 A significant proportion of these reinforcement works are unlikely to be completed much before 2010/11.
-As a result there is unlikely to be any opportunity for new applicants to connect generation at any point to the north of the North - Midlands boundary (Boundary B8) within the seven year period covered by this Statement.
+On this basis it would be unlikely that there would be any opportunity for new applicants to connect generation at any point to the north of the North - Midlands boundary (Boundary B8) within the seven year period covered by this Statement.
+However, the proposed new transmission access rules (see below) are expected to change the emphasis by providing an opportunity for earlier transmission access for new generation projects.

 It is worth stressing that the deterministic SYS background has been used as the basis of the studies for determining the transmission capacity required to accommodate the current generation 'contracted' position and for determining when further generation can be accommodated onto the GB transmission system.
 However, in view of the level of uncertainty associated with the future outturn, it would be misleading and inappropriate to attempt to provide precise numerical guidance with regard to opportunities.
-More usefully, we are able to provide an overview based on the information presented in other chapters of this Statement; in particular the boundary transfers, Figure 8.B1, Figure 8.B2, Figure 8.B3, Figure 8.B4, Figure 8.B5, Figure 8.B6, Figure 8.B7, Figure 8.B8, Figure 8.B9, Figure 8.B10, Figure 8.B11, Figure 8.B12, Figure 8.B13, Figure 8.B14, Figure 8.B15, Figure 8.B16 and Figure 8.B17, see GB Transmission System Capability.
+More usefully, we are able to provide an overview based on the information presented in other chapters of this Statement; in particular the boundary transfers, Figure 8.B1, Figure 8.B2, Figure 8.B3, Figure 8.B4, Figure 8.B5, Figure 8.B7, Figure 8.B7, Figure 8.B9, Figure 8.B10, Figure 8.B11, Figure 8.B12, Figure 8.B13, Figure 8.B14, Figure 8.B15, Figure 8.B16 and Figure 8.B17, see GB Transmission System Capability.
 Additional information on zonal generation opportunities is given in Zonal Commentary later in this chapter.